 We all expect law professors and legal academics to use CVs, and in fact the Association of American Law Schools (AALS) has a specific recommended format for law school professors.
 That said, many other lawyers use CV formats.
 Fortune 500 CLOs, GCs, C-suite lawyers, and law firm equity partners as well as executive lawyers, executive-track, and partnership-track attorneys can all benefit from shifting to a CV format.
 Alternatively, they can use a résumé with résumé addenda.
 Why?
 When people hire for leadership positions, they want a complete history.
 They don’t want any surprises.
 They also want to understand your vision, philosophy, exposure to certain business and legal challenges, and more.
 While in a few cases, even those lawyers might be able to simply their stories into a two-page résumé, most of the time they’ll need to expand—rather than condense—their career narratives if they want to satisfy the needs of their audience.

 Most other lawyers will do best with a reverse chronology résumé.
-We call our style of résumé writing “modern classic,” and sometimes incorporate elements—like mini-deal sheets—traditionally associated with CVs or résumé addenda.
+We call our style of résumé writing “modern classic,” and sometime incorporate elements—like mini-deal sheets—traditionally associated with CVs or résumé addenda.